BenJuan26/OpenSkyStacker/README.md

 ## Building

-The `include` and `lib` paths in [the project file](OpenSkyStacker.pro) are set according to my installation.
-They will likely need to be modified for each installation of OpenCV and Qt.

-The project file is set up so that it should build on Windows, Linux, and macOS.
+The project is set up so that it should build on Windows, Linux, and macOS.
 It has been tested on each, but your results may vary.

+Third-party library binaries have been included for simplicity's sake.
+They are located in the [3rdparty directory](3rdparty) along with their respective licenses.
+Should the proper binary for your workstation not be included, the libraries can be compiled from their source.

+### Qt Creator

+Qt Creator is the most user-friendly method for building.
+Once the proper kit for your machine is configured, the initial build can be done with these steps:

+* `Build -> Clean Project "OpenSkyStacker"`
+* `Build -> Run qmake`
+* `Build -> Rebuild project "OpenSkyStacker"`

+After the initial build, simply running `Build -> Build Project "OpenSkyStacker"` or clicking the hammer in the bottom-left corner of Qt Creator should be sufficient.
+The only exception to this is if the `.pro` file is changed.
+In this case, run `Build -> Run qmake` before building.

+### qmake

+Although Qt Creator is recommended, the project can be built with `qmake` alone.
+Detailed instructions can be found [here](http://doc.qt.io/qt-5/qmake-running.html), but generally you can run `qmake OpenSkyStacker.pro` from the project directory, and `make` from the generated build directory (e.g. `build-OpenSkyStacker-Desktop_Qt_5_8_0_clang_64bit-Debug`).